 Cheese and Carrot The Tasty Toastie with a Difference

 There is nothing new under the sun, as they say.
-The other year summer I thought I had invented an absolutely brand new toastie combination: cheese and carrot.
+A few years ago, I thought I had invented an absolutely brand new toastie combination: cheese and carrot.
 Lo and behold, shortly afterwards, whilst queueing for a cup of coffee in a posh supermarket, I noticed cheese and carrot sandwiches on the menu.

 Still, at least they weren’t toasted!